Make sure you understand policies related to your responsibilities as a student at ESU. The important policies include

 Students with superior academic college records may petition to exceed the above stated loads.
 Written approval to carry an overload must be secured from the student's advisor, the chair of the department of the student's major, and the graduate dean, if for a graduate student.
 Forms are available in the Registration Office.
 The overload form must be processed before the end of the first week of classes.
 Failure to process the form by this time may result in withdrawal from all or part of the student's classes.

-Technology Policies - Information Technology (IT) maintains a technology policy web site detailing the Proper Use of Technology, Email Guidelines and Procedures, Computer Hardware Guidelines, Software Guidelines, and Enforcement of IT Guidelines and Procedures.
+Technology Services & Policies - Information Technology (IT) maintains a technology services web site detailing the Proper Use of Technology, Email Guidelines and Procedures, Computer Hardware Guidelines, Software Guidelines, and Enforcement of IT Guidelines and Procedures.